 Mehmet Altan – Writer/Academic – RELEASED ON APPEAL

-University professor Mehmet Altan - and brother to Ahmet - was arrested in September 2016 accused of being a member of a terrorist organization and of attempting to overthrow the government.
-The Turkish constitutional court ordered his release in 2018 but it was then blocked by a Turkish criminal court.
+University professor Mehmet Altan — along with his brother, Ahmet — was arrested in September 2016 accused of being a member of a terrorist organization and of attempting to overthrow the government.
+The Turkish constitutional court ordered his release in 2018, a move then blocked by a Turkish criminal court.
 In February 2018, Mehmet Altan was sentenced to life imprisonment.
 He was subsequently freed following an appeals court ruling on June 27.
 His brother remains in prison.

 Ding Lingjie – Activist – IMPRISONED